Azure/reliable-web-app-pattern-java/README.md

 ### 3. Log in to Azure

 Before deploying, you must be authenticated to Azure and have the appropriate subscription selected.
 Run the following command to authenticate:

-If you are not using PowerShell 7+, run the following command (you can use [$PSVersionTable.PSVersion](https://learn.microsoft.com/powershell/module/microsoft.powershell.core/about/about_powershell_editions) to check your version):

 ```shell
 az login --scope https://graph.microsoft.com//.default